-Managerial Recognition as an Incentive for Innovation Platform Engagement: A Field Experiment and Interview Study at NASA
+Recognition Incentives for Internal Crowdsourcing: A Field Experiment at NASA

 Suggested Citation: Suggested Citation